Quansight-Labs/ndindex/docs/indices/integer-indices.md

 but rather their position of the elements in the list.**[^dict-footnote]

 [^dict-footnote]: If you are looking for something that allows non-integer indices or that indexes by value, you may want a `dict`.
-Despite using similar syntax, `dict`s do not allow slicing.

 An integer index picks a single element from the list `a`.
 For NumPy arrays, integer indices pick a subarray corresponding to a particular element from a